daminier/transprecision_computing_DeepNN/README.md

 Different precision's levels can be chosen: float16,float32 or float64.
 Furthemore, it is also possible to choose the number of bins we desire (65 by default) and the number of iterations of random data generation.
 The iterations consists in filling each bin in the discretization with "random-samples-bin" values, picked uniformly at random within the bin intervals for all but the left-most and right-most bins (since one of their boundaries is not finite).
-Samples for these bins are obtained by replaing the infinite with finite ones
+Samples for these bins are obtained by replaing the infinite with finite ones.

 ## Fully Connected

+In this case, it has been used: the sum as the opertion we consider, float32 precision's level and iteration=2 (at data-generation time).
+As you can seen in the Architecture section, the input shape is (,130,1).

 Download [here](/) the jupyter file.

 ### Architecture